chefgs/awscdk/two-tier-infra-project/AWS-CDK-Best-Practices.md

 5. **Code Reviews**: Implement a code review process to ensure code quality and consistency across the team.

-### Summary

-By following these steps and best practices, you can ensure that your AWS CDK project for TypeScript is well-structured, secure, and easy to manage in GitHub.
-This setup will facilitate collaboration, maintainability, and scalability of your project.

 ## GitHub Separate Repo VS Mono-Repo